 Backing up your website

-You don't really own a website until you have a) made a backup of it, that you have b) tested, to make sure it works.
-It is probably inevitable that you will have to learn this lesson the hard way, but for whatever it is worth: At this point you should:
+You don't really own a website until you have a) made a backup of it, which you have b) actually tested to make sure it works.
+It is probably inevitable that you will have to learn this lesson the hard way, but for whatever it is worth at this point you should:

 - Download your entire site, including the trust_path folder (remember your database is in there).